codecrew52/COMP223-PRACTICALS/README.md

-# COMP223 - Object Oriented Programming App Assignments
+# Application Development Group Project

 This repository contains a collection of simple console applications developed by a group of students for an application development course.

-## Project participants
+## Student contributors
 | Name | Registration Number |
 |--|--|
 | John Vundi | S13/07823/22 |